uiucsn/SN2020oi/README.md

 # Welcome!
-This repository contains the software and data used in the analysis for the paper, *An Early-Time Optical and Ultraviolet Excess in the type-Ic SN 2020oi* (Gagliano+2021, submitted).
+This repository contains the software and data used in *An Early-Time Optical and Ultraviolet Excess in the type-Ic SN 2020oi* (Gagliano+2021, submitted).

 This work made use of the following astronomical softwares and libraries (although only the first two are needed to run these scripts):